 I have included links to affiliate programmes in this post if you click on these and buy I may earn a small commission.
 Affiliate links are marked with an asterisk.

-Right now it’s been pretty tricky keeping the kids entertained all the time.
-I do this kind of stuff a lot so I should theoretically have 100 ideas up my sleeve and I do have a lot ideas but I’m also trying to balance doing stuff with the kids with work, housework and keeping us all vaguely sane – it’s not always that easy!
+I do this kind of stuff a lot so I should theoretically have 100 ideas up my sleeve and I do have a lot ideas but I’ve also been trying to balance doing stuff with the kids with work, housework and keeping us all vaguely sane – it’s not always that easy!

 We couldn’t find everything but we certainly had a good time trying!

 What is a Scavenger Hunt?

 Scavenger hunts are a really easy activity to do with your child.
 Simply grab a list of things to find and then go on a search to find them and tick them all off your list.

 Our outdoor scavenger hunts include specific items like leaves and flower pots but also ones which allow for a little bit of creative thinking like looking for something round or something soft.